LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 ### Creating a repository

 A git **repository** is a data structure used to track changes to a set of project files over time.
-Repositories are stored within the same directory as these project files, in a hidden file called `.git`.
+Repositories are stored within the same directory as these project files, in a hidden directory called `.git`.
 We can create a new git repository either by using GitHub's web interface, or via the command line.
 Let's use the command line to create a git repository for the experiments that we're going to do today.